eyitsKevin/SOEN341/README.md

 # SOEN341 UC2

 ## Objective and Features
-Develop a Twitter-like web application with core features:
+Develop a Twitter-like web application with core features requested by users:
 - Posting tweets
 - "Like" a tweet
 - Follow a user